DramaticLiberty/birdseye-server/README.rst

    # Create a new user (if a user named 'birdseye' does not exist already)
    createuser -P birdseye (password birdseye)

-   createdb -E UNICODE -O birdseye birdseye createlang plpgsql birdseye psql -c "CREATE EXTENSION adminpack;"
+   createdb -E UTF8 -O birdseye birdseye createlang plpgsql birdseye psql -d birdseye -c "CREATE EXTENSION postgis;" psql -d birdseye -c "CREATE EXTENSION postgis_topology;" psql birdseye grant all on database birdseye to "birdseye";

-   psql birdseye
-   CREATE SCHEMA postgis;
-   ALTER DATABASE birdseye SET search_path=public, postgis, contrib;
-   \connect birdseye;
-   CREATE EXTENSION postgis SCHEMA postgis;
-   SELECT postgis_full_version();
-   grant all on database birdseye to "birdseye";
    grant all on spatial_ref_sys to "birdseye";
    grant all on geometry_columns to "birdseye";